InnogeeksOrganization/recruitment/README.md

+# Recruitment Evaluations are officially over.
+Thank You for contributing!
+---
 # Hey Freshers! 👋

 >**This is for people opting to go for Open-Source Contribution also with the CBT in Round 2.**<br>